upperstream/ansible-roles/virtualisation/README.md

 ## Limitations

-This role assumes the target host is running either Debian or Ubuntu.
+This role assumes the target host is running either Debian or Ubuntu unless otherwise stated.

 ---

-Copyright &copy; 2023 Upperstream.
+Copyright &copy; 2023, 2024 Upperstream.